 While that’s not by any means accurate, they are one of the first banking institutions to realize just how much people prefer to conduct business online.
 They’re current and also have an extremely easy to use website that’s emulated by many companies.

-Lastly, if you have bad credit, they will, like other companies on this list, use alternative means to evaluate your application.
+Lastly, if you have poor credit, they will, like other companies on this list, use alternative means to evaluate your application.

 If you’re intrigued by J.G.
 Wentworth, know that they do have some shortcomings.
 For instance, they don’t operate in the following states: